How to go From L-1 Visa to Green Card: Step-by-Step Guide

 Going From L1 Visa to EB1C Green Card

-If you are currently in L1A status and you are working as a manager or an executive, the process of applying for an EB1C green card is fairly straightforward.
-You should make sure that the US company has been sufficiently doing business for at least 1 year and that your position for the foreign company was as a manager or executive.
+If you are currently in L1A status and you are working as a manager or an executive, obtaining a green card on L1A visa through the EB1C category is fairly straightforward.
+You should make sure that the U.S. company has been sufficiently doing business for at least 1 year and that your position for the foreign company was as a manager or executive.

 However, if you are currently in L1B status, your transition from L1B to EB1C may be a bit more challenging.
 Recall, the L1B is for people who are working for the US company as a specialized knowledge worker.
 To get an EB1C green card, you must work for the US company as a manager or an executive, and your employment for the foreign company must have been as a manager or executive.
 It is very possible that if you are currently in L1B status, that your employment for the foreign company was as a specialized knowledge worker.
 If so, you will have to show that your duties for the foreign employer also satisfy the definitions for either a manager or executive.
 If you are unable to do so, it may be very difficult to get your EB1C petition approved.